-To Be Held May 3, 2013
+To Be Held May 2, 2014

-The annual meeting of stockholders of Pilgrim's Pride Corporation will be held at Pilgrim's Pride corporate headquarters, at 1770 Promontory Circle, Greeley, Colorado, on Friday, May 3, 2013, at 10:00 a.m., local time, to consider and vote on the following matters:
+The annual meeting of stockholders of Pilgrim's Pride Corporation will be held at Pilgrim's Pride corporate headquarters, at 1770 Promontory Circle, Greeley, Colorado, on Friday, May 2, 2014, at 8:00 a.m., local time, to consider and vote on the following matters:

-- 1. To elect Wesley Mendonça Batista, Joesley Mendonça Batista, Don Jackson, William W. Lovette, Marcus Vinicius Pratini de Moraes and Wallim Cruz De Vasconcellos Junior as the six JBS Directors for the ensuing year; - 2.
-To elect Michael L. Cooper, Charles Macaluso and David E. Bell as the three Equity Directors for the ensuing year; - 3.
+- 1. To elect Gilberto Tomazoni, Joesley Mendonça Batista, Wesley Mendonça Batista, William W. Lovette, Marcus Vinicius Pratini de Moraes and Wallim Cruz De Vasconcellos Junior as the six JBS Directors for the ensuing year; - 2.
+To elect David E. Bell, Michael L. Cooper, and Charles Macaluso as the three Equity Directors for the ensuing year; - 3.
 To conduct a stockholder advisory vote on executive compensation; - 4.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 29, 2013; and - 5.
+To approve the terms of the performance goals established for the Pilgrim's Pride Corporation Short-Term Incentive Plan; - 5.
+To approve the terms of the performance goals established for the Pilgrim's Pride Corporation Long Term Incentive Plan; - 6.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 28, 2014; and - 7.
 To transact such other business as may properly be brought before the meeting or any adjournment thereof.